The Lone Ranger (2013 film): Plot

 Tonto and John escape as the cavalry attack the Comanche.
-At the silver mine, the duo captures Cavendish.
-Tonto demands John use the silver bullet to kill Cavendish, but John refuses.
+When they capture Cavendish at the silver mine, Tonto demands John use the silver bullet to kill him, but John refuses.
 Upon returning Cavendish to Cole and Fuller's custody, Cole is revealed to be Cavendish's partner and brother.
 Fuller, fearful of being labeled a war criminal for slaughtering the tribe unprovoked, sides with Cole.
 Rebecca is held hostage, and John is returned to the mine to be executed.
-Tonto rescues him and the two flee.
+Tonto rescues him and they flee, and the Comanches sustain severe casualties in the ensuing melee.
 Realizing Cole is too powerful to be taken down lawfully and regretful since his arrogance in ignoring Tonto led to the slaughter of the Comanches and the kidnapping of his loved ones, John dons the mask again.

 At Promontory Summit, during the railroad's union ceremony, Cole reveals his true plan: to take control of the railroad company and use the mined silver to gain more power.
 John and Tonto steal nitroglycerin and use it to destroy a railroad bridge.
-With Red's help, Tonto steals the train with the silver, and Cole, Cavendish and Fuller pursue him in a second train on which Rebecca and Dan Jr. are being held captive.
+With Red's help, Tonto steals the train with the silver, and Cole, Cavendish and Fuller pursue him in a second train on which Rebecca and Danny are being held captive.
 On horseback, John pursues both trains.
-After fights on both trains, John kills Cavendish and Fuller, and rescues Rebecca and Dan Jr. Tonto hands back Cole the pocket watch, before the train drives off the destroyed bridge, drowning him underneath all the silver.
+After fights on both trains, John kills Cavendish and Fuller, and rescues Rebecca and Danny.
+Tonto hands back Cole the pocket watch, before the train drives off the destroyed bridge, drowning him underneath all the silver, hearkening to poetic justice.

 The town recognizes John as a hero and offers him a law-enforcement position, but John declines and rides off with Tonto.
 Back in 1933, Will questions the truth of the story.
 Tonto gives Will a silver bullet, tells him to decide for himself and leaves in the form of a crow.
 Inspired, Will puts on a mask.